 When school closures first began and students were transitioning to remote learning in the United States, we partnered with Verizon’s education initiative, Verizon Innovative Learning, to support those at under-resourced Title I schools during the pandemic.
 We provided students at the Baltimore Design School in Baltimore, MD and the Hubbard Media Arts Academy in San Jose, CA with the resources they needed to be prepared for online learning including, iPads, keyboards, headphones, device protection, mobile device management, and a coaching stipend to help enable remote learning.

 In addition, we partnered with the Bharti Foundation to create new Digital Classrooms and an Advanced Technology Labs program in rural Punjab and Haryana in India.
 We provided the educational technology used in the Digital Classrooms to support students’ learning at 10 primary and elementary schools.
-This included 3D modeling kits, printers, laptops and funds to hire local trainers to help facilitate a hands-on learning experience with robotics and gaming in the Advanced Technology Labs program.
+This included 3D modeling kits, printers, laptops, and funds to hire local trainers to help facilitate a hands-on learning experience with robotics and gaming in the Advanced Technology Labs program.
 We enhanced this partnership in 2023 with the introduction of Language and Computer Labs in Satya Bharti Adarsh Senior Secondary Schools, Punjab, helping students with their listening, speaking, reading, and writing, as well as their IT skills.